Lutsk: Second Polish Republic

+Under the Polish rule during the 1920s and 1930s Lutsk served as the main centre of the Ukrainian community in Western Volhynia.
+A branch of Prosvita functioned in the city between 1918 and 1932, when it was liquidated by Polish authorities, followed by the Peter Mohyla society.
+A private gymnasium, a theatre and several cultural and religious organizations were organized by local Ukrainians, and the city became a centre of Ukrainian publishing.

 The 13th Kresowy Light Artillery Regiment was stationed in the city, together with a Łuck National Defense (Poland) Battalion.
 In 1938, construction of a large modern radio transmitter began in the city (see Polish Radio Łuck).
 As of 1 January 1939 Łuck had 39,000 inhabitants (approximately 17,500 Jews and 13,500 Poles).
 The powiat formed around the town had 316,970 inhabitants, including 59% Ukrainians, 19.5% Poles, 14% Jews and approximately 23,000 Czechs and Germans.